quantopian/zipline/README.md

 In case you are installing `zipline-reloaded` alongside other packages and encounter [conflict errors](https://github.com/conda/conda/issues/9707), consider using [mamba](https://github.com/mamba-org/mamba) instead.

-See the [installation](https://zipline.ml4trading.io/install.html) section of the docs for more detailed instructions.
+See the [installation](https://zipline.ml4trading.io/install.html) section of the docs for more detailed instructions and the corresponding [conda-forge site](https://github.com/conda-forge/zipline-reloaded-feedstock).

 ## Quickstart